 Tripper Bus Elite

 Tripper Bus is one of the many lines that operate between New York City and the Washington DC area.
 The line runs between two and seven trips each day, and on most days one of those trips uses a luxury “Elite” bus.
 Trips run between New York City Penn Station area and stops in suburban Bethesda and Arlington.
-Travel time is 4:00 to 5:00 hours; elite class fares are $40-$55, compared with regular fares of $30 to $40.
+Travel time is 4:00 to 5:00 hours; elite class fares are $40-$55, compared with regular fares which start at $27.
 See “BestBus” entry for Amtrak and airline competition.

 Vamoose is yet another New York-to-Washington bus line that operates a luxury service.
-NYC-DCA area.
 “Gold Bus” trips operate at least twice a day between midtown Manhattan and stops in Bethesda, Maryland, and Arlington and Lorton, Virginia.
 The trips take 4:00 to 4:30 hours to/from Bethesda; 4:40 to/from Arlington; and 5:00 to 5:30 to/from Lorton.
-Gold Bus fares are $50 to $75, depending on time of day; regular fares are generally $30.00.
+Gold Bus fares start at $40, depending on time of day; regular fares start at $20.
 See “BestBus” entry for Amtrak and airline competition.

 Vonlane operates an extensive network of all-luxury bus routes connecting Austin, Dallas, Fort Worth, Houston, Oklahoma City, and San Antonio.
 All stops are at city-center hotels except for Dallas, where the terminal is at a Love Field hotel.
 Sample fares from Houston to Fort Worth are $99-$105; the trip takes four hours.

 All Vonlane routes are serviced my multiple airlines, including Southwest.
 Sample nonstop airfares for Houston-Dallas in mid-February start at $154 one way, decreasing to under $100 for select dates in March.
 Amtrak operates one train daily between Oklahoma City and Fort Worth and one train daily Dallas-Austin-San Antonio.
 Coach fares Dallas-San Antonio start at $30 for a 10-hour trip.

 Washington Deluxe is the fourth (on my list) New York-Washington bus line that offers a deluxe option.
 “LUX” buses operate less than daily between New York/Penn Station and Washington/DuPont Circle.
-The trip takes 4:00 to 4:30; the fare is $40, compared with $27 on the line’s regular buses.
-See “BestBus” entry for Amtrak and airline competition.
+The trip takes 4:00 to 4:30; the fare is $35.
+See “BestBus” entry for Amtrak competition.